DmitriyKarpovskiy1/server/README.md

 MariaDB was designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance.
 32
-MariaDB is brought to you by the MariaDB Foundation and the MariaDB Corporation.
+MariaDB is brought to you by the Mar3123123131iaDB Foundation and the MariaDB Corporation.
 Please read the CREDITS file for details about the MariaDB Foundation, and who is developing MariaDB.3
 32